Just what are the best fencing shoes?

 This is the fencing shoe of choice at the FdN offices.
-The first disclaimer is that we also sell a good number of them from our online store.
+The first disclaimer is that we also sold a good number of them from our online store.
 The Nikes run at the top end of the fencing shoe price range and come in at $175.
 The shoes have a ton of research and design behind them and were launched with the 2008 Olympic Games.

 The retail version of these shoes is in a white/gray/black model with some colors that were made available to NCAA collegiate teams.
 The various other colorways are still available from some vendors, though availability is not consistent.

 The Nike shoes are currently tied with or slightly lighter than the most recent Adidas shoe, the D’Artagnan IV.